ltdorgtest/cmake-docs-l10n/README.ja_JP.md

 You can switch to other available languages and versions by the flyout navigation menu.

-<h2 id="translation-disclaimer"><a href="#table-of-contents">Translation Disclaimer</a></h2>

-Translators who contribute to this project will never make use of the copyright on his or her translations, will never forbid copying them, and will never ask for some kind of compensation.
-Everyone will always be allowed to freely use, modify, and distribute these translations.

 <h2 id="maintainers"><a href="#table-of-contents">Maintainers</a></h2>

 This project is currently maintained by: